 Around two thirds of all broadband infrastructure built or planned in the region is wholly commercial.
 CDS fills the gaps in rural communities and businesses where the commercial market will not provide the infrastructure.

 As part of the Connecting Devon and Somerset programme, there is also a programme of business and community support that is delivered free of charge.
 The service is delivered by the Comic Peninsula Consortium.
-To find out more please visit the website here.
+Find out more about the get up to speed support service here.

-We are working in partnership with Exeter City Council, East Devon district Council, developers and central government, to deliver a development programme worth over £2 billion.
-This includes the first new town in Devon since the medieval times, next generation business parks, and a community energy centre.
+We are working in partnership with Exeter City Council, East Devon District Council, developers and central government, to deliver a development programme worth over £2 billion.
+This includes the first new town in Devon since medieval times, next generation business parks, and a community energy centre.

 In addition to developments at the Growth Point, and management of the Council’s own Industrial Estate Portfolio, the team is currently working to bring forward two strategic employment sites in West and North Devon, utilising land owned by DCC, and in response to identified economic need.